 Scene of the shooting.
 Photo: AP

 Twelve people were wounded by gunfire, and four others suffered injuries unrelated to gunfire, state officials said.
-Their conditions were not immediately released.
+Their conditions were not immediately available.

 Tuskegee City Police Chief Patrick Mardis said the injured included a female student shot in the abdomen and a male student shot in the arm.

-Mardis said city police were responding to an unrelated double shooting off campus when they received a call about a shooting at the West Commons apartments on the university's campus.
+Mardis said city police were responding to an unrelated double shooting off campus when they received a call about the shooting at the West Commons apartment complex on the university campus.

 Teen arrested after trying to break into Wisconsin elementary school while armed, police say